 The root page found inside the configured space (confluence\space\key) where published pages will be a descendant of.
-The parent page value is used to match with the title of an existing page.
+The parent page value is used to match either the title or page identifier of an existing page.
 If this option is not provided, new pages will be published to the root of the configured space.
 If the parent page cannot be found, the publish attempt will stop with an error message.
 For example, the following will publish documentation under the MyAwesomeDocs page: